kristian94/wasm-experiments/README.md

 )
 ````
 make sure you add the name of your test function (should be the same in rust and js) to the string array (2nd argument to the ````initRunService```` function)

+#### 2.2.4 input-generators

+navigate to ````node-app/public/input-generators.js````.
+As the name suggests, this file generates input values for the tested functions.
+Add a property to the ````inputGenerators```` object, where the key matches  the name of the test function, and the value is a function that returns a value, that the function can be tested with